KnorrFG/dotree/README.md

 characters between the `!` and the `"`.
 The characters are not mirrored on the closing delimiter.
 So `!ab"<content>"ab!` is valid, but ~`!ab"<content>"ba!`~ is not.

+### Local mode

+If you start dotree with -l, it will search for a dotree.dt file between the cwd and the file system root.
+If it finds one, it uses it instead of the normal config file, and changes the working directory before executing commands, to the containing directory.
+This way, you can use dotree as a more interactive version of [just](https://github.com/casey/just).
+I aliased `dt -l` to `dtl`

 ## Roadmap

 The following features are planned:

 - A configurable default shell
-- A flag to search upwards from the current working directory for a config file
-- Different types of auto completion for querying variables
+- Different types of auto completion for querying variables (History, Path)
-- insert commands, which will only insert the result into bash instead of executing it.
+- echo commands, which will only echo the command instead of executing it, so it can be inserted into the bash line editor
-- repeatable commands, usefull for brightnessctl _ or +
+- repeatable commands, usefull for brightnessctl - or +

 ## Installation